 You can call the adoption of Black music by whites theft, but to remove all musical phrasings, rhythms, and lyrical passages that were invoked in minstrel performance from the repertoire would require eliminating nearly any influence African Americans had on American music in the 19th century.

 (With the notable exception of the blues as a structural form.
-The blues was only popularized in the 1910s, at a point when minstrelsy was no longer the primary driver of American culture.)
+The blues has 19th century origins but was only popularized in the 1910s, at a point when minstrelsy was no longer the primary driver of American culture.)

 Was “Working on the Railroad” a Minstrel Song?